 By now it should not surprise anyone that birds and theropod dinosaurs were closely related.
 Numerous discoveries have revealed that many "bird" characteristics, like feathers, first evolved in dinosaurs and were passed on to the avian descendants of one group of theropods called coelurosaurs.
+Tyrannosaurus was a coelurosaur, and while the question of whether it had feathers during any time of its life is still open for debate, a new study published in

 Conducted by paleontologists Ewan Wolff, Steven Salisbury, Jack Horner and David Varricchio, the study took a closer look at a series of holes commonly seen in Tyrannosaurus lower jaws.
 These holes have previously been thought to be bite marks from another Tyrannosaurus or the result of some sort of bacterial infection in the bone.
 To test these hypotheses, the team looked at 61 tyrannosaurid skulls, approximately 15 percent of which displayed this jaw pathology.